 Nikon had originally planned to have 27 lenses and two teleconverters on the Nikon Z lens roadmap by 2022.
 However, the company currently only has 18 lenses, including two teleconverters.
 Nikon's last new products were introduced in September/October 2020 – the Nikon Nikkor Z 14-24mm f2.8 S and the Nikon Nikkor Z 50mm f1.2 S.

-It seems we could potentially be expecting a flurry of Nikon Z lenses to be released this year, as Nikon still has 11 lenses to unveil on its roadmap for 2021.
+It seems we could potentially be expecting a flurry of Nikon Z lenses to be released this year if Nikon is planning to release 30 lenses before the end of the year.
 If they fail to appear, frustrated Nikon Z mirrorless camera users may opt to invest in third-party prime lenses for the Nikon Z system from the likes of Samyang, Laowa and 7artisan instead.